lmurphy13/LBASIC/README.md

 A simple, compiled language with syntax inspired by C and BASIC

 ### Dependencies:
-- Some reasonably current version of GCC
+- Some reasonably current version of GCC (v10 or greater, perhaps)
 - clang-format-11

 ### Progress: